Xilinx/mlir-aie/programming_guide/section-2/section-2d/README.md

 MemTile = tile(0, 1)
 ComputeTile = tile(0, 2)
 ```
-For our scale out design we will keep a using a single Shim tile and a single Mem tile, but we will increase the number of compute tiles to three.
+For our scale out design we will keep using a single Shim tile and a single Mem tile, but we will increase the number of compute tiles to three.
 We can do so cleanly and efficiently in the following way:
 ```python
 n_cores = 3